netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 * High bandwidth (HBW): Optimizing bandwidth by parallel transfer on multiple paths.
-* Minimum latency (MinLat): Optimizing latency by regularly checking multiple paths and using the one with the lowest latency.
+* Minimum latency (LAT): Optimizing latency for low latency.
-* Minimum latency through redundancy (MinLatRed): Optimizing latency by parallel transmission on multiple path.
+  This can be achieved by regularly checking multiple paths and using the one with the lowest latency or by parallel transmission over multiple path.
 * Failure tolerance (FT): Optimizing for failure tolerance by parallel transfer on multiple paths.
 * Evasion (EVA): Avoid certain links or ASes.